feodora2501/raspberry-pi-hello/README.md

 [Install]
 WantedBy=multi-user.target`

-Once everything is set up you can reload daemons:
+Once everything is set up you can reload daemons with:

 `sudo systemctl daemon-reload`

 And enable the service:

 `sudo systemctl enable raspberry-hello.service`

 You can check if everything works perfectly with:

-`sudo systemctl start --now raspberry-hello.service` If you configured everything as described you should receive a message into Telegram.
+`sudo systemctl start --now raspberry-hello.service`

+If you configured everything as described you should receive a message into Telegram.